 Read more about SAP’s C/4 Hana bid for CRM market dominance

 Do you think it is easy for any company to underestimate what it takes to treat a customer well?
-IT people have also not, traditionally, had to focus on that, in terms of a company’s external customers.
+IT people have also not, traditionally, had to focus on that, in terms a company’s external customers.

-Atzberger: True, but I think that that comes back to the complexity of a company’s internal processes being felt by customers externally.
+Atzberger: True, but I think that that comes back to the complexity a company’s internal processes being felt by customers externally.
 Take airlines, for instance.
 A lot people’s unhappiness with their experience with airlines stems from internal complexity being experienced externally.

 And I think the importance of empathy for the consumer aspect gets underestimated, too.
 Customer experience is not just a matter of technology.
-It’s more about having a customer-first culture, and applying the technology in such a way that it does not get creepy.
+It’s more about having a customer culture, and applying the technology in such a way that it does not get creepy.

-That’s why we talk about trusted relationships, and why I am happy that we have published our memorandum on what artificial intelligence should be about, and that we have our council on the ethics of AI.
+That’s why we talk about trusted relationships, and why I am happy that we have published our memorandum on what artificial intelligence should be about, and that we have our council on the ethics AI.

 Talk me through the open data initiative that you’ve announced with Microsoft and Adobe.
 How did that come about?

-Atzberger: Bill [McDermott, CEO, SAP] made the call to Satya [Nadella, CEO, Microsoft] and Shantanu [Narayen, CEO, Adobe] to say it is time for us to partner.
+Atzberger: [McDermott, CEO, SAP] made the call to Satya [Nadella, CEO, Microsoft] and Shantanu [Narayen, CEO, Adobe] to say it is time for us to partner.
 Unilever and Walmart are good examples of companies where we are all active as vendors.
 It’s about gauging what is the benefit of partnering compared with that of competing.

-This [arrangement] is also special because it is based on a recognition that ownership and control of data should lie with the customers themselves.
-Right now, because of the silos within a large corporation, data might sit within an Adobe Experience system, a Microsoft Dynamics system, or an SAP C/4 Hana system.
+This [arrangement] is also special because it is based on a that ownership and control data should lie with the customers themselves.
+Right now, because the silos within a large corporation, data might sit within an Adobe Experience system, a Microsoft Dynamics system, or an SAP C/4 Hana system.
 So, we have agreed to set common standards for customer data.

-Many existing SAP customers – on ECC6, say – will look at S/4 Hana and it being tied, now, with C/4 Hana and think: “The technology looks great, but implementing it means we’re going to be paying systems integrators through the nose all over again.”
+Many existing SAP customers – on ECC6, say – will look at S/4 Hana and its being tied, now, with C/4 Hana and think: “The technology looks great, but implementing it means we’re going to be paying systems integrators through the nose all over again.”
 What would you say to a CIO with that concern?